 Jonathan acts across 5RB’s specialist areas of defamation, privacy, confidence, data protection, media and information law.
 He was nominated for Defamation Junior Counsel of the Year at Chambers UK Bar Awards 2019.

 He was trial counsel in the libel case of Economou v de Freitas – the first full trial of the public interest publication defence under section 4 of the Defamation Act 2013.
 He acted for the claimants in NT1 & NT2 v Google LLC leading to the first “right to be forgotten” de-listing order made against Google in the UK.
 He led for the claimants in the Supreme Court WM Morrison Payroll Information Group Litigation concerning employers’ vicarious liability in the context of a payroll data leak.
 He is currently advising both claimants and defendant data controllers in a number of other high-profile data breach cases.

-Jonathan is a specialist in media and information law.
-He regularly acts on urgent reputation, privacy and confidence issues.
-His core practice extends also to the laws of harassment and data protection, often involving the Internet or other forms of electronic communication.
+Jonathan regularly acts on a full range of urgent reputation, privacy and confidence injunction issues extending to harassment, blackmail and data protection and often involving the Internet or other forms of electronic communication.
 He is the author of the chapter on data protection in The Law of Privacy and the Media, OUP, 3rd edition, 2016 and co-wrote two chapters for Blackstone’s Guide to The Defamation Act 2013.